 If you have a female cat who hasn't been spayed and managed to escape the safety of your home, there is a good chance that she may be pregnant.
 Around 4 - 7 months of age your female cat is likely to experience her first heat cycle, meaning that she is physically mature and able to produce her first litter of kittens.

 Depending on where you live, your undoctored female cat may go into heat as often as every 3 weeks until she either becomes pregnant or is spayed.
-An upspayed female cat could have as many as 4 litters of kittens a year, with between 4-12 kittens in each litter.
+An unspayed female cat could have as many as 4 litters of kittens a year, with between 4-12 kittens in each litter.
 This means that if your cat is an unspayed adult female that has had access to the outdoor world, there is a good chance that she is expecting kittens.

 Is my cat pregnant?

-Pregnancy in domesticated cats last about 2 months, so the first question to ask yourself is whether your cat has been outside over the past 8 weeks.
+Pregnancy in domesticated cats lasts about 2 months, so the first question to ask yourself is whether your cat has been outside over the past 8 weeks.
 If so, below are some other signs of pregnancy in cats that you may want to look for.
 Note that your cat may not display all of the signs below, depending on how far along the pregnancy is.